 When working with portal logs, you may need to change some of the log settings to help you more effectively capture events.
-For example, you may need to change the log level from the default of Warning to Info to capture events related to users signing in and signing out of the portal.
+For example, you may need to change the log level from the default of Warning to Info to capture events related to users signing in and signing out of your organization.
 You may also want to reduce the number of days logs are kept on disk (to save disk space) or change the location where the portal stores its logs.

-- Open ArcGIS Portal Directory and log in as an Administrator.
 The URL is typically available at https://webadaptorhost.domain.com/webadaptorname/portaladmin.

 - Click Logs > Settings > Edit.

 - Use the options on the Edit Log Settings page to adjust log settings.

 Events can vary in their level of detail from Severe, which indicates a problem that requires immediate attention, to Verbose, which is a detailed, informative message generated through regular use of the portal.